chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 * Once the pull request is approved, it can be merged.
 This can be done by either the reviewer or developer (given sufficient permissions), as decided between the two of them.
+See `How to merge a PR`_ for steps to perform this.

   Note: It's not generally possible to completely remove a commit from git by the time it makes it in to the master branch.
 So be very careful not to commit